Z-HQM/MSFSNet/README.md

-# This is the code for the paper “Hierarchical Dual-Domain Fusion with Frequency-Guided Spatial Modeling for Pan-Sharpening ”, submitted to AAAI2026.
-The full code will be released upon acceptance of the paper.
+# This is the code for the paper “Hierarchical Dual-Domain Fusion with Frequency-Guided Spatial Modeling for Pan-Sharpening ”, accepted by AAAI2026.
+The full code will be released soon.